 - 11. This report must identify the relevant iwi authorities for the project, in accordance with section 17(3)(a) of the FTCA.
 Under section 7(1) of the FTCA, a relevant iwi authority for a referred project means an iwi authority whose area of interest includes the area in which a project will occur. - 12.
 'Area of interest' can mean different things depending on context and can be difficult to define precisely on a map, particularly on small scale maps depicting large geographical areas.
 For the purposes of this report, we have used information from the following sources as a basis for identifying iwi areas of interest: - a. the Iwi Areas of Interest viewer, an online application managed by the Ministry of Māori Development Te Puni Kōkiri (TPK) - b.
 Te Kāhui Māngai (TKM), an online directory of iwi and Māori organisations maintained by TPK, which includes information on rohe (tribal areas) provided by those organisations - c. the Te Arawhiti Internal Crown Asset Tracking Tool (i-Cat), an online database that records areas of interest associated with Treaty settlements and Treaty settlement negotiations - d. area of interest maps in signed Treaty settlement deeds or other Treaty settlement documents. - 13.
 The FTCA does not define iwi authority, so under section 7(2) of the FTCA, it has the same meaning as in the Resource Management Act 1991 (RMA): the authority which represents an iwi and which is recognised by that iwi as having authority to do so. - 14.
-To identify the relevant iwi authorities for the identified area of interest (and their appropriate contact details), we considered information from: - a. the TKM online directory noted above - b. comments provided by Te Rūnanga o Ngāi Tahu in response to your invitation under section 21(3) of the FTCA.
+To identify the relevant iwi authorities for the identified areas of interest, we sourced and considered information from: - a. the TKM online directory noted above - b.
+Environment Canterbury and Selwyn District Council, as the relevant local authorities.